 Boost Organic Search Traffic

 As mentioned previously, organic traffic will usually be the number one driver of website traffic to your blog.
-The best way to boost organic website traffic is to amplify what is already working.
+The best way to boost organic website traffic is to amplify what already works.
 This means finding what keywords are performing best and reworking your blog’s content and headers to boost their performance.

 Here’s how you do that:

 The easiest way to identify what keywords are performing best, you’ll want to have the Google Search Console linked to your CRM/website hosting provider.
 If you do not have this setup, it is imperative you do so, as improving organic traffic is going to be nearly impossible without it.